chechoXR/PrecannonWarn/README.md

 # PrecannonWarn
 This is a simple tool to warn about a precannon wave is arriving to line on League Of Legends.
+(Warn: this tool has been tested only in training tool)
 ## Features
 - Warn to the player the precannon wave is arriving to line.